-The No Operation Command should be used in cases when the SDRAM is in a idle or a wait state.
+The No Operation Command should be used in cases when the SDRAM is in an idle or a wait state.
 The purpose of the No Operation Command is to prevent the SDRAM from registering any unwanted commands between operations.
-A No Operation Command is registered when \overline{CS} is low with \overline{RAS} , \overline{CAS} , and \overline{WE} held high at the rising edge of the clock.
+A No Operation Command is registered when CS is low with RAS, CAS, and WE held high at the rising edge of the clock.
 A No Operation Command will not terminate a previous operation that is still executing, such as a burst read or write cycle.